 The next level is distribution middleware, which allows for decoupling and abstracting the fact that there is a network between the sender and receiver of messages.
 Distribution middleware provides the ability to communicate across address and host boundaries in a way that is unobtrusive to the application.
 Examples of this type of middleware include SOAP, Web Services, CORBA and DDS.
-Common mid-dleware services comprise the next layer.
+Common middleware services comprise the next layer.
+After distribution middleware is implemented, it is easier to program across a network.
+The next challenge is deciding how to build reusable services that name the information, discover services, detect subscribers' presence, send events predictably, monitor the infrastructure, provide information durability, maintain historical data, record data flows and transactions, perform failover operations, etc., which fall within the realm of common middleware services.

-Once distribution middleware is implemented, it becomes easier to program across a network.
-The next challenge is deciding how to build reusable services that name the information, discover services, detect presence, send events to subscribers in a predictable way, monitor health, provide information durability, historical data, record data floes and transactions, perform failover operations, etc. These all fall within the realm of common middleware services.
-Domain-specific middleware services are perhaps the most important layer.
-These middleware services involve intellectual property or value added in a particular domain such as avionics, SCADA, C4ISR, air traffic management and healthcare.
-This area is where the bulk of the industrial Internet lies, and where the next generation of standards and capabilities must be researched and transitioned into practice.
+Domain-specific middleware services form an important layer.
+These middleware services involve intellectual property or value added in a particular domain such as avionics, SCADA, C4ISR, air traffic management, and healthcare.
+This area is where the next generation of standards and capabilities must be researched and transitioned into practice.

-5.3 Promising Foundations Towards Elastic CPS Middleware: Data Distribution Service (DDS)
+C. Promising Foundations Towards Elastic CPS Middleware: Data Distribution Service (DDS)

-The Object Management Group's (OMG) Data Distribution Service (DDS) [22] possesses many of the criteria for large-scale CPS software infrastructure mentioned above, i.e., it is flexible, open, uniform, and scalable.
-DDS supports a pattern language that allows loosely coupled, heterogeneous, evolvable, scalable, and dependable large-scale CPS.
-DDS is used widely throughout this domain because it provides a powerful software infrastructure for building large-scale CPS.
+The Object Management Group's (OMG) Data Distribution Service (DDS) [15] supports many of the criteria for large-scale CPS software infrastructure mentioned above, i.e., it is flexible, open, uniform, and scalable.
+DDS offers a pattern language and a powerful software infrastructure for building loosely coupled, heterogeneous, evolvable, scalable, and dependable large-scale CPS.

-DDS supports different types of information modeling, including relational.
-Relational modeling uses a datacentric publish-subscribe abstraction in which events and their relationships to each other may be assigned.
+DDS supports different types of information modeling, including relational modeling which uses a data-centric publish-subscribe abstraction in which events and their relationships to each other may be defined.
 It also supports object-oriented information modeling with its data local reconstruction layer.